 inflammation from asthma causes a narrowing of your

 mucus production.
 This causes asthma symptoms such as

 shortness of breath.

-The airways narrow when they overreact to
+Your airways narrow when they overreact to

 certain substances.
 These are known as asthma

+triggers.
 What triggers asthma symptoms varies from person to

 When asthma symptoms

 suddenly occur, it is called an

 exacerbation).
 Asthma attacks can occur rarely or frequently.
 They may be mild to